madefor/jisx0402/README.md

 #### Response

-Response pairs of city code and information about its name.
+Response is pairs of city code and information about its name.
 A city code is consisted with 2 digits of city code, 3 digits of city code and a check digit, in order.

 ```
 $ curl http://madefor.github.io/jisx0402/api/v1/all.json